golangci/golines/README.md

 ## Limitations

 The tool has been tested on a variety of inputs, but it's not perfect.
 Among other examples, the handling of long lines in comments could be improved.
-If you see anything particularly egregious, please report via an issue.
+If you see anything particularly egregious, please report it via an issue.